 Lead a Roundtable

 Roundtables are self-administering groups of CPHR BC & Yukon members who meet on a regular basis to discuss HR issues of mutual interest.
 The focus can be an area of practice, industry sector, or type of practice.
-Any member is welcome to submit a proposal to lead a roundtable of his/her design.
+Any member is welcome to submit a proposal to lead a roundtable of their design.
+We also recruit for new leads to take over from a volunteer who is stepping down from an already scheduled roundtable.
+The first step to replace a roundtable leader is to first approach the regular roundtable attendees to see if they would like to volunteer for the open position.
+After that we recruit via our volunteer list (see below) and via a general call out.

 Help at Conference

-Volunteers ensure the smooth operation of the annual CPHR BC & Yukon Conference and Tradeshow.
+Volunteers ensure the smooth operation of the annual CPHR BC & Yukon Conference + Expo.
 Duties may include the set-up and monitoring of session rooms, exhibitor support, onsite registration assistance, access control and providing information and directions for conference delegates.
 Volunteers commit to 25-30 hours over the course of three days.
-Conference volunteers are selected based on their history of volunteer contributions to CPHR BC & YK.
-See more information here.
+Conference volunteers are selected based on their history of volunteer contributions to CPHR BC & Yukon.
+Applications will be accepted in September 2020 for the 2020 Conference.

 Join a Committee